Quincy Votes! is committed to objective, impartial voter information

 David Shiga (vice treasurer): I am passionate about Quincy Votes! because I believe we can make Quincy a more transparent, equitable, and inclusive city by increasing engagement and participation in elections and decision making.
 I have been coordinating our efforts to become a nonprofit to help us obtain funding to expand our work.
 I am excited about the potential to use data to better target our efforts.
 As a board member, I would continue working to put our group on a solid foundation so we can make a positive impact on our city.

-Bill Spirito (director): I hope to already have contributed my grain of sand to the common goals of Quincy Votes!, having participated at the first meeting in Wollaston and almost all the meetings since then.
+Bill Spirito (member): I hope to already have contributed my grain of sand to the common goals of Quincy Votes!, having participated at the first meeting in Wollaston and almost all the meetings since then.
 I rallied donations for the winners of the youth logo contest, including one from Uncle Sam, and I unsuccessfully tried to revive the Kids Vote program.
 I wish to continue to work to strengthen year-round civic participation in Quincy in addition to increase turnout in local elections.